picturesbyrobots/td-completes-me/README.md

 ## Known Issues

-Only supports talking to one stance of Touch Designer at a time
+Only supports talking to one instance of Touch Designer at a time

 ## Release Notes